urmi-21/orfipy/README.md

 ```

 ### Input
-`orfipy` currently supports sequences in only Fasta format.
-If you want to directly work with compressed Fasta files, compression format must be [bgzip](http://www.htslib.org/doc/bgzip.html).
-To use Fastq files, you will need to first [convert them to Fasta](https://bioinformaticsworkbook.org/dataWrangling/fastaq-manipulations/converting-fastq-format-to-fasta.html#gsc.tab=0).
+`orfipy` supports sequences in only Fasta/Fastq format (orfipy uses [pyfastx](https://github.com/lmdu/pyfastx)).
+Input files can be in .gz format.

 **Extract ORF sequences and write ORF sequences in orfs.fa file**